 After you’ve done the work to clarify your big picture, don’t just put it aside.

 Keep your vision statement or vision board where you can see it and then look at it every day.
 It will remind you of what you’re working toward and help you stay focused.

-When you are presented with a business decision, test it against your big picture.
+When it’s time to make decisions for your business, test them against your big picture.
 Does it align with your mission and values?
-Will it help you reach your vision and achieve your big goals?
+Will it help you reach your vision and achieve your big strategic goals?

-Looking at the big picture in your business is a skill which can really lead to success.
+Looking at the big picture in your business is an entrepreneurial skill which can really lead to success.